threeport/threeport/docs/docs/workloads/deploy-workload-local.md

 tptctl create workload --config wordpress-kubernetes-workload-local.yaml
 ```

-This command calls the Threeport API to create the Workload objects.
+This command calls the Threeport API to create the KubernetesWorkload objects.
 The API notifies the kubernetes workload controller via the message broker.
 The workload
 controller processes the kubernetes workload definition and creates the kubernetes workload instance
 by calling the Kubernetes API.